jojczykp/gumtree-address-book/README.md

   Separate components for streaming file, parsing lines, representing questions, answers and output formatting.
 Also separate class for questions specification.

+- Thanks to own compound collector implementation, we iterate over file only once - doesn't matter how many questions/collectors do we have.

 - Maven 3, Java 8, IntelliJ 15.

+- TODO: i.e. concurrency...

 ==========================================================